Rhialto/twiXt/README.md

 - field names are spelled in lower_case (with underscores).

 Where needed, these forms can seamlessly be converted into each other.
+This happens for instance when a function name is generated from a field name.

 A field description can optionally include initalization values in two
 variants: one for class records in the class implementation itself,